zwezheng/webpack/examples/multiple-entry-points/README.md

 In this example you have two (HTML) pages `pageA` and `pageB`.
 You want to create individual bundles for each page.
 In addition to this you want to create a shared bundle that contains all modules used in both pages (assuming there are many/big modules in common).
 The pages also use Code Splitting to load a less used part of the features on demand.

-You can see how to define multiple entry points via the `entry` option and the required changes (`[name]`) in the `output` option.
-You can also see how to use the CommonsChunkPlugin.
+You can see how to define multiple entry points via the `entry` option.

+You can use

 You can see the output files: